Murder of Rafael Ramos and Wenjian Liu: Perpetrator

-Ismaaiyl Abdullah Brinsley (October31, 1986 – December20, 2014) had a long criminal record and was estranged from his family prior to the shooting.
-He was born in Brooklyn.
-He had an arrest record for weapons possession and robbery, which amounted to a total of 19arrests in Georgia and Ohio.
+Ismaaiyl Abdullah Brinsley (October31, 1986 – December20, 2014) was born in Brooklyn and raised in Atlanta.
+He had a long criminal record, including arrests for weapons possession and robbery, which amounted to a total of 19arrests in Georgia and Ohio.
 He was convicted of felony gun possession in Georgia, where he was living at the time of the shooting.
-Brinsley allegedly had ties to the Black Guerrilla Family, a prison gang that was reportedly planning revenge attacks on police officers according to police informants, and the Nuwaubian Nation, a black-supremacist cult originating in Georgia.
-But an unnamed federal law enforcement source has been quoted as saying there were no apparent ties.
-Daniel McCall, who was appointed to represent Brinsley in Georgia, said Brinsley was not difficult to represent and that no psychiatric problems were noticed at that time.
+Before 2010, Brinsley was also arrested twice for threatening women.
+He allegedly had ties to the Black Guerrilla Family, a prison gang that was reportedly planning revenge attacks on police officers according to police informants, and the Nuwaubian Nation, a black-supremacist cult originating in Georgia.
+However, an unnamed federal law enforcement source has been quoted as saying there were no apparent ties.
+Daniel McCall, who was appointed to represent Brinsley in Georgia, said Brinsley was "not difficult to represent" and that no psychiatric problems were noticed at that time.

-On the day of the attack, Brinsley had tried to commit suicide with his gun before killing the police officers, but he was talked out of it by his girlfriend, Shaneka Nicole Thompson, whom he then shot.
-Brinsley also attempted suicide a year previously.
-After the shooting, Brinsley reportedly called Thompson's mother and other family members and claimed the shooting was an accident.
-Brinsley wrote on his Instagram account of his intentions to kill police as retribution for the recent deaths of Michael Brown and Eric Garner.
-In the post, which he made later that day while on a bus to New York City, he wrote, "I'm putting Wings on Pigs Today ...
-They Take 1of Ours ...
-Lets Take 2of Theirs. [sic]" By then, the Baltimore County Police Department had been tracking Brinsley's movements from Baltimore to New York City, and sent a fax to the NYPD about his intentions just a minute before the killings occurred.
+Brinsley was estranged from his family prior to the shooting.
+His parents divorced when Brinsley was 9 and according to his mother, Brinsley purposely failed classes and acted violent as a child, as this usually resulted in his father traveling over to see the family.
+He had a history of depression, having attempted suicide by hanging a year previously, and threatened to kill himself to a previous girlfriend in early December over his failure to achieve success in life.
+His mother also stated that Brinsley attempted suicide at age 14 after he was sexually abused.
+His family stated that Brinsley did not engage in anti-police activism, but the NYPD stated that he had made "very serious" anti-police posts on social media in the past.